 On April 13, 2020, twelve Chinese government agencies jointly promulgated the Measures for Cyber security Review (2020 version) ("Old Measures"), which became effective on June 1, 2020, set forth the cyber security review mechanism for critical information infrastructure operators, and provided that critical information infrastructure operators ("CIIOs") who intend to procure network products and services that affect or may affect national security shall be subject to a cyber security review.
 On June 10, 2021, the Standing Committee of the National People's Congress promulgated the PRC Data Security Law, which took effect in September 2021.
 The Data Security Law provides for a security review procedure for the data activities that may affect national security.
 Moreover, the CAC issued the Measures of Cyber security Review (Revised Draft for Comments) on July 10, 2021, which requires operators with personal information of more than one million users who want to list abroad to file a cyber security review with the CAC.
 Furthermore, the General Office of the Central Committee of the Communist Party of China and the General Office of the State Council jointly issued the Opinions on Severe and Lawful Crackdown on Illegal Securities Activities, which was available to the public on July 6, 2021.
-These opinions emphasized the need to strengthen the administration over illegal securities activities and the supervision on overseas listings by China-based companies.
 These opinions proposed to take effective measures, such as promoting the construction of relevant regulatory systems, to deal with the risks and incidents facing China-based overseas-listed companies and the demand for cyber security and data privacy protection.